ag-informatics/ag-informatics-course/module1/lab1/README.md

 ![vscode-clone-1](./img/vscode-clone1.png)

-2. Click "CLone Repository".
+2. Click "Clone Repository".
 You will see a box appear in the middle top of the screen.

 3. Place this URL: `https://github.com/ag-informatics/ag-informatics-course`